thegamecracks/theticketbot/README.md

     Must be included in the message for staff to be invited if they do not have the Manage Threads permission.

-  To keep push notifications easy to understand at a glance, make sure the starter message says something unique to its inbox at the beginning, like:
+  For example, a starting message for a moderation inbox might look like:

   ```
   $author Thank you for creating a moderation ticket! $staff will be with you shortly.